 We have a strong commitment to healthy eating at school and we offer a carefully planned healthy and appealing school lunch.
-Lunches are provided by Edwards & Blake who charge £2.25 for a two-course lunch.
-A choice of milk or water is made available to all children who have a school meal.
+Lunches are provided by Edwards & Blake who charge £2.30 for a two-course lunch.
 Menus are sent home and children can choose daily if they wish to have a hot lunch (with a vegetarian, pasta or jacket potato choice) or a school packed lunch.
 Children may choose to bring in a packed lunch from home.

 See below for the latest menu.